A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

-an approach adopted for rare trajectories in \cite{Kappen2016}.
-Unfortunately, unlike inference and machine learning problems where this is commonly used, the target distribution $P_W$ here is the distribution we wish to sample but cannot, rather than the distribution of a set of data samples defining the problem.
-In \cite{Kappen2016}, this is addressed by application of importance sampling to the above KL divergence, using the current parameterized dynamics to sample: however, this can result in a high variance in the resulting weight updates, with quantities appearing that may be exponentially small or large depending on the problem.

-We instead take an alternative approach which turns out to be more closely connected to RL: since the data we can sample at any time is the distribution $P_\theta$, rather than the target distribution $P_W$, we flip these two distributions in the KL divergence, optimising
+taking value $0$ only when the trajectories distributions $P_\theta$ and $P_W$ are identical, a measure of similarity discussed in \cite{Chetrite2015} in the context of continuous time.
+If these trajectory distributions agreed, we would refer to the parameterized dynamics $P_\theta(x_t|x_{t-1},t)$ as the \textbf{optimal dynamics}.
+We take the expectation over the parameterized dynamics $P_\theta$, since this is precisely what we have access to, and can thus run simulations to sample it.
+This differs from the approach recently considered for rare continuous-time diffusive trajectories in e.g. \cite{Kappen2016}, where the KL divergence is treated with the distributions reversed: the expectation is taken with respect to the reweighted distribution $P_W$, with expectation then calculated through importance sampling.
+In principle, if $P_W$ is contained within the set of parameterized dynamics $P_\theta$, these KL divergences have the same minimum.
+However, when this is not the case the two perspectives will differ in their optimal dynamics.

-In principle, if $P_W$ is covered by the function approximation used for $P_\theta$, this objective has the same minima as the previous one.
-We note two points.
-First, using the KL divergence requires the weight of all trajectories to be non-zero: for example, if we wish to study a hard constrained ensemble, we must approximate it with a soft alternative.
-Second, to truly zero out the KL divergence, in general we would also have to parametrise and optimise the initial state distribution, as the reweighting will also modify this.
+We will conduct our search through the space of dynamics by performing gradient descent optimization on the KL divergence \eref{KL_divergence}.
+We thus require that the parameterized dynamics $P_\theta(x_t|x_{t-1},t)$ be differentiable with respect to the \textbf{weight} $\theta$.
+We note that, to truly zero out the KL divergence, in general we would also have to parametrise and optimise the initial state distribution, as this will differ from its original form in the reweighted trajectory ensemble.
 For simplicity, we will forgo including this initial distribution parametrisation and the resulting modifications to the algorithms, but their inclusion is a simple extension to what we will develop.